 Epidiolex is yet another example of CBD’s safety profile.
 According to the Department of Justice, “In June 2018, the FDA announced it approved Epidiolex for the treatment of seizures associated with two rare and severe forms of epilepsy… the CBD in Epidiolex is extracted from the cannabis plant and is the first FDA-approved drug to contain a purified extract from the plant”.

-With evidence mounting about CBD and the magnitude of its benefits and therapeutic uses, it seems that CBD will likely become a safe, natural alternative to medicine capable of treating multiple ailments.
+With evidence mounting about CBD and the magnitude of its benefits and uses, it seems that CBD will likely become a safe, natural alternative capable of helping many people.
 But, now, you might ask, “Is CBD oil safe for dogs and cats?”

 Is CBD Oil Safe for Dogs or Cats?

 CBD oil is considered to be safe for dogs and cats.
-It has been extensively tested on both animals and humans in clinical trials and it is widely used as a therapeutic supplement.
+It has been extensively tested on both animals and humans in clinical trials and it is widely used by both species.
 Although there is no official FDA ruling on CBD, there is no evidence that CBD is harmful to humans or dogs.

 Remember when thinking about CBD side effects for dogs, that CBD is a natural cannabinoid.
 Your dog’s body already naturally produces its own cannabinoids to interact with it’s ECS.

-Both CBD and a dog’s naturally produced endocannabinoids are both capable of interacting with and regulating the ECS.
+Both CBD and a dog’s naturally produced endocannabinoids are both capable of interacting with and stimulating the ECS.
 Regulation of the ECS will help maintain the optimum level of homeostasis in dogs.

 CBD Products Made Specifically For Dogs & Cats